ParrotSec/documentation/src/en/parrot-on-docker.md

     cd metasploit-framework

-*make your modfications to the package here*
+*make your modifications to the package here*

     cd ..